vishal815/Pizza_Order_and_bill_calculator/README.md

 ## Overview

 Welcome to the Pizza Order and Bill Calculator!
-This project is designed to streamline the process of ordering pizzas and calculating the total bill.
+This project is designed to order pizzas and calculate the total bill.
 It's a simple and efficient tool developed in Python to handle pizza orders, manage different sizes and toppings, and provide a detailed bill breakdown.

 ## Features

-- **Pizza Ordering System**: Choose from a variety of pizza sizes and toppings.
+- **Pizza Ordering System**: Choose from various pizza sizes and toppings.
 - **Bill Calculation**: Automatically calculate the total cost based on selected options.
-- **User-Friendly Interface**: Easy-to-use interface for a seamless ordering experience.
+- **User-Friendly Interface**: Easy-to-use ordering experience.
 - **Customizable**: Easily add or modify pizza sizes and toppings.

 ## Script Details